YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     NodePrevS(prev *BufferTArray) error

-:code:`NodePrevS()` wraps `ydb_node_previous_s()`_ to facilitate
+Matching `Go NodePrevE()`_, :code:`NodePrevS()` wraps
-reverse depth first traversal of a local or global variable tree.
+`ydb_node_previous_s()`_ to facilitate reverse depth first traversal of a local or global variable tree.

 - If there is a previous node:

-  - If the number of subscripts of that previous node exceeds :code:`prev.elemsAlloc`, the method sets :code:`prev.elemsUsed` to the number of subscripts required, and returns with an error return of INSUFFSUBS.
+  - If the number of subscripts of that previous node exceeds :code:`prev.elemsAlloc`, the method sets :code:`prev.elemsUsed` to the number of subscripts required, and returns an INSUFFSUBS error.
 In this case the :code:`elemsUsed` is greater than :code:`elemsAlloc`.
   - If one of the :code:`C.ydb_buffer_t` structures referenced by :code:`prev` (call the first or only element :code:`n`) has insufficient space for the corresponding subscript, the method sets :code:`prev.elemsUsed` to :code:`n`, and the :code:`len_alloc` of that :code:`C.ydb_buffer_t` structure to the actual space required.
-The method returns with an error return of INVSTRLEN.
+The method returns an INVSTRLEN error.
 In this case the :code:`len_used` of that structure is greater than its :code:`len_alloc`.
-  - Otherwise, it sets the structure :code:`prev` to reference the subscripts of that prev node.
+  - Otherwise, it sets the structure :code:`prev` to reference the subscripts of that prev node, and :code:`prev.elemsUsed` to the number of subscripts.

-- If the node is the first in the tree, the method returns NODE_END, making no changes to the structures below :code:`prev`.
+- If the node is the first in the tree, the method returns the NODEEND error making no changes to the structures below :code:`prev`.

 Go SetS()
 ------------